ndokmai/sgx-genome-variants-search/README.md

 #### License

 SkSES has an MIT License.
-However, SkSES contains parts of Intel SGX sample code, therefore also refers to Intel Sample Source Code license.
+However, SkSES contains parts of Intel SGX sample code, therefore please also refer to Intel Sample Source Code license if you'd like to use/modify our code.

 # Intel&reg; Software Guard Extensions (SGX) Remote Attestation End-to-End Sample